-The clamp-on installation method, unique among flow metering technologies, allows ultrasonic flow meters to be used in applications where the process cannot be shut down and/or the pipe cannot be cut for installation.
+The clamp-on installation method, unique among flow metering technologies, allows ultrasonic flow meters to be used in applications where the process cannot be shut down and the pipe cannot be cut for installation.
 Clamp on flow meters also cause no pressure drop, suffer no mechanical wear and tear, allow for bidirectional measurement, and provide the ability to pass unlimited solids past the meter without damage.

 Ultrasonic flow meters offer a number of advantages over other flow measuring technologies.
-The most distinct of these advantages is the non-invasive nature of ultrasonic measuring technique: fluid flow can be measured by clamping a pair of transducers onto the outside of the pipe without contacting the measured fluid.
+The most distinct of these advantages is the non-invasive nature of ultrasonic technology measuring technique: fluid flow can be measured by clamping a pair of transducers onto the outside of the pipe wall without contacting the measured fluid.
 Learn more information for Ultrasonic Flow Meter Manufacturer

 Ultrasonic flow meters use either transit time technology, which is used in over 90% of ultrasonic flow measurement applications, or a Doppler technique.
-Transit time technologies are constantly being enhanced with better scan time, advances in micro-processer technology, and improved algorithms.
+Transit time flow meters technologies are constantly being enhanced with better scan time, advances in microprocessor technology, and improved algorithms.
 More and more applications that could once only be measured using Doppler techniques are now being monitored with transit time technology as a result of these ongoing advancements.
 Today, there does still exist a number of applications that only a Doppler technique can measure, although this is becoming less common over time.
 SmartMeasurement’s flow meter application portal has a wide variety of flow meter applications including ultrasonic flow techniques for each industry.
 We hope you can refer to this section to view some successful ultrasonic flow applications.

-Fluid velocity is measured by sending an ultrasonic pulse from an upstream transducer to a downstream transducer and back again.
+Fluid velocity is measured by sending ultrasonic pulses from an upstream transducer to a downstream transducer and back again.
 These signals are emitted alternately in the flow direction and against it.
 As the fluid in which the signals propagate is flowing, the transit time of the ultrasonic signals in the flow direction is shorter than against the flow direction.
-The resulting difference in transit time, ∆t, is measured and allows the flowmeter to determine the average fluid velocity along the propagation path of the ultrasonic signals.
+The resulting difference in transit time, ∆t, is measured and allows the flowmeter to determine the average fluid velocity along the propagation path of the ultrasonic signal.
 A flow profile correction is then performed in order to obtain the area averaged flow velocity, which is proportional to the volumetric flow rate based on user-entered information about the process application.